Daniel Poudrier

-Daniel Poudrier (born February 15, 1964) is a Canadian retired professional ice hockey player who played 25 games in the National Hockey League for the Quebec Nordiques.
+Daniel Poudrier (born February 15, 1964) is a Canadian retired professional ice hockey player who played 25 games in the National Hockey League for the Quebec Nordiques over three seasons between 1986 and 1987.
+The rest of his career, which lasted from 1984 to 2005, was spent in the minor leagues and Europe.

+Biography

 Poudrier was born in Thetford Mines, Quebec.
 As a youth, he played in the 1976 and 1977 Quebec International Pee-Wee Hockey Tournaments with a minor ice hockey team from Thetford Mines.

 After retiring from hockey, Poudrier became a city councillor (District 10) in Thetford Mines.